Funding Direct Assistance to Victims of Crimes

 - provide victims and survivors with a measure of safety and security such as boarding-up broken windows and replacing or repairing locks.

 An agency must meet all of the following federal requirements to receive VOCA funds:

 - Demonstrate a record of effective and direct services to crime victims

 - Utilize volunteers to provide or support direct services

 - Promote coordinated public and private efforts to assist victims and survivors

 - Assist victims seeking crime victim compensation benefits

 - Provide services to crime victims, at no charge, through the VOCA funded project

 - Maintain confidentiality

-- Provide services to victims of federal crime on the same basis as victims of state crime
+- Provide services to victims and survivors of federal crime on the same basis as victims of state crime

 - Maintain required civil rights information